 These groups are used to organise activities within the class, as well as for sports day and other competitions.
 Children can also earn house points for their house through following the school expectations and striving for excellent behaviour and work.
 These are totalled weekly, with a house cup being awarded at the end of each half-term.

 All uniform and other items of clothing coming into school should be labelled with your child’s name; this allows us to return items quickly if they become separated.
 On occasion, school staff may write a name into an item of clothing to ensure that it can be reunited with its owner.

 In the event that unnamed property is found, it is taken to the school office where it is kept for a week.
 If after this time it has not been claimed, the items will be disposed of, either for use as pre-loved uniform or donation to charity.

 All pupils eat their lunch in the school hall, with hot meals available to purchase from Chartwells and for those eligible for free school meals.

-If you wish to order hot meals for your child, these should be ordered through the Chartwells website at https://westsussex.mealselector.co.uk/.
-Orders must be placed at least one clear week before the week of taking the meal.
+If you wish to order hot meals for your child, these should be ordered through the ParentPay website at www.parentpay.com.
+Orders must be placed at least ten days before the week of taking the meal.

 Wherever possible, families are asked to book routine medical appointments such as dental check-ups outside of school hours.
 However, where this is not possible, please bring an appointment card into the school office so that we can approve the absence.
 Whenever children are collected from or returned to school other than at the usual start/end times, please go directly to the office.